leftthomas/ESPCN/README.md

 > Video Results

 The right is low resolution video, the left is super resolution video(output of the ESPCN).
+Click the image to watch the complete video.

 [![Watch the video](images/video_SRF_2.png)](http://v.youku.com/v_show/id_XMzIwMDEyODU2MA==.html?spm=a2hzp.8244740.0.0)